eth-educators/eth-docker-docs/website/docs/Usage/ImportKeys.md

 Do **not** run keys in both the client directly and web3signer.
 This can get you slashed.
 If you wish to switch to web3signer, and already have keys loaded, look at [switching instructions](../Support/SwitchClient.md).

-> This has been tested with all clients, and Prysm support is [limited](https://github.com/prysmaticlabs/prysm/issues/12373) as of May 2023.
-To be clear, don't use Prysm with web3signer.

 ## Using the keymanager API to import keys

 **Warning** Import your validator key(s) to only *one* client.
 If you run them in two locations at once,